Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Conclusion and future works

 \section{Conclusion and future works}

-We proposed a novel diffusion strategy for preventing performance degradation by non-IID data in federated learning.
+We proposed a novel diffusion strategy to prevent performance degradation using non-IID data in federated learning.
 We designed FedDif for the models to obtain knowledge of various local datasets before global aggregation.
-We regarded every user as non-IID batch data, and models can learn different non-IID data by passing through multiple users before the global aggregation step.
-Every model can obtain the same effect to be trained by the nearly IID dataset.
-Furthermore, based on auction theory, we empower communication efficiency in FedDif for the trade-off between improving learning performance and minimizing communication costs.
-Our study provides several research opportunities to study future works.
-For example, FedDif deals with the horizontal FL where the feature set of every dataset is the same.
-Considering vertical federated learning in which each user has a different feature set, the server aggregates the feature set is a crucial topic to tackle in future works.
+We regarded every user as non-IID batch data and the models learned different non-IID data by passing them through multiple users before the global aggregation step.
+Every model can obtain the same effect when trained using a nearly IID dataset.
+Furthermore, based on the auction theory, we empowered communication efficiency in FedDif to achieve a trade-off between improving learning performance and minimizing communication costs.
+This study provides several opportunities for future research in this area.
+For example, FedDif deals with horizontal FL, where the feature set of every dataset is the same.
+Considering vertical federated learning, in which each user has a different feature set, designing aggregation methods for the feature set on a server will be a crucial topic for future studies.